DaveKT/DaveKT/README.md

 ## Hi!

-This is a collection of projects and exploratons that help me along the road to becoming a polymath.
+This is a collection of projects and exploratons where I'm fiddling around to learn new technologies.
 Many of the repositories are for work and marked private but occastionally something I learn there will leak out into a public repository in unpredictable and entertaining ways. :nerd_face:

 ### Current tools of choice